Where are women living with the consequences of female genital mutilation or at risk in the Americas?

 Are there laws against female genital mutilation in the Americas?

-There are no specific laws or legal provisions against female genital mutilation in Latin America.
+There are no specific laws or legal provisions against female genital mutilation in Latin America, though there is currently a bill on FGM pending before the Colombian Congress (in 2025).